rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/O365Group.md

   - True, if the group is deleted in AD.
 - groupType: O365GroupType
   - The type of group.
+- groupSubType: O365GroupSubType
+  - The subtype of the group.
 - configuredGroupSpec: System.String
   - The specification for a configured group.
 - configuredGroupSpecification: O365ConfiguredGroupSpec